notnullgames/kitsune-template/README.md

 npm it
 ```

+Now, you can edit maps in [Tiled](https://www.mapeditor.org/), and open any built-in maps in `deps/Content/`.

 Users who have installed flatpak version of Tiled & Steam will have issues, so it's recommended you install a non-flatpak version of 1 of those (I install non-flatpak Steam.)